-The Oysters Rockefeller at the Oyster Shack in downtown Montreal were Malpeque Oysters baked with Spinach and Parley under a topping of cheese.
+The Oysters Rockefeller at the Oyster Shack in Montreal were not quite traditional, but still great.
+I gave them a 4 out of 5 Rating.

 I have previously featured a review of the Oysters Rockefeller at MacKelvie’s in Halifax, in which I outlined the basic form of the classic dish, and then went on to describe how MacKelvie’s departed from the traditional rendering.
 The Oyster Shack version, as it happened, somewhat duplicated those departures, but, though it was also not very close to a true ‘Rockefeller’, it was a far superior dish.